danitso/docker-control/README.md

 While some values are supported by both Docker for Mac and Windows, others are supported by only one of the systems.
 Trying to specify a system specific value on the wrong system will result in an error.
-Please see the following group of
+Please see the following groups of
 values:

 * [Common](#common)